Chair of Trustees - Charlotte Moar

 Charlotte has been Chair of Trustees since May 2017.
 She is a Fellow of the Chartered Institute of Management Accountants and has held Director of Finance roles in the NHS for almost twenty years, including national leadership roles around Continuing Health Care and as the national lead for capital planning.
 Prior to this, Charlotte studied music at the University of Cambridge.
 She trained as an accountant in manufacturing, publishing and the theatre.
-Charlotte is a Non-Executive Director and Chair of the Audit & Risk Committee of NHS Resolution, a Council Member of the University of Bath and an independent member of the Audit & Risk Committees of UK Research and Innovation (UKRI) and the National Community Lottery Fund.
-Since March 2019, Charlotte has been a Trustee of Comic Relief.
+Charlotte is a Non-Executive Director and Chair of the Audit & Risk Committee of NHS Resolution and the Student Loans Company, a Council Member of the University of Bath and an independent member of the Audit & Risk Committees of UK Research and Innovation (UKRI), the Equalities and Human Rights Commission and the National Community Lottery Fund.
+Charlotte is also a Trustee and Treasurer of Comic Relief.

 David holds a BA Hons degree from Warwick University in English and American Literature.
 He qualified as a solicitor in 1977 and was previously a partner with DAC Beachcroft, specialising in commercial real estate law.
 David is a keen birder, volunteering with the RSPB and carrying out surveys for the British Trust for Ornithology.
 He is a shareholder of the Society.